By learning English, you will learn how to master the art of its grammar, syntax, vocabulary but you will also touch on its poetry and culture.

-“The ultimate measure of a man, is not where he stands in moments of comforts and convenience, but where he stands in times of challenge and controversy.”
+“The ultimate measure of a man is not where he stands in moments of comfort and convenience but where he stands in times of challenge and controversy.”

 Martin Luther King from the Civil Rights Movement was an outstanding speaker who made speeches about his vision of the world and peace in the 50s and 60s.
 This quote shows that a difficult situation reveals the strength and character of a person.
 It is therefore important to remain faithful to oneself.